lorenzo-stoakes/linux-vm-hacks/README.md

 I've probably made horrific mistakes which will result in data/hair/firstborn loss.

-Compilation should be as simple as `cd tables; make`.
-Then run `sudo insmod tables.ko` to insert the module, preferably in a VM.
+Compilation should be as simple as `cd pagetables; make`.
+Then run `sudo insmod pagetables.ko` to insert the module, preferably in a VM.

-The current process's PGD is exposed raw at `/sys/kernel/debug/tables/pgd`.
+The current process's PGD is exposed raw at `/sys/kernel/debug/pagetables/pgd`.

-There is a userland tool included which outputs PGD entries using this interface, simply run `sudo ./tables` from the `tables` directory.
+There is a userland tool included which outputs PGD entries using this interface, simply run `sudo ./pagetables` from the `pagetables` directory.

 ## License